arvidn/libtorrent/docs/manual.rst

-If you experience that libtorrent uses unreasonable amounts of cpu, it will definately help to define ``NDEBUG``, since it will remove the invariant checks within the library.
+If you experience that libtorrent uses unreasonable amounts of cpu, it will definitely help to define ``NDEBUG``, since it will remove the invariant checks within the library.

 overview